Should I wait to be admitted before applying for aid?

 - They made more than $400 net self-employment (independent contractor) income.

-- They earned more than $6,300 in W2 earnings and can be claimed as a dependent on someone else’s tax return — even if they are not claimed.
+- They earned more than $12,950 in W2 income, even if they can be claimed as a dependent on someone else’s tax return.

-Notify the Office of Financial Aid as soon as possible if you will be using your VA Benefits to pay for school.
+Notify the Office of Financial Aid School Certifying Official at firstname.lastname@example.org as soon as possible if you will be using your VA Benefits to pay for school.
 Some VA programs, such as the Yellow Ribbon program, have a limited number of spots available.
-As soon as you notify us of your interest, the VA SCO will add you to the waitlist for the next year.
+The School Certifying Official will assist you in being added to the Yellow Ribbon list.

 What paperwork is required to show I am eligible for VA Benefits?